BangtanAcademyCoderCrew/Project-Sejin/README.md

 # Project-Sejin

 ## Overview
-index.js is the entry point on starting up the bot and listening to commands.
+index.ts is the entry point on starting up the bot and listening to commands.
 All commands are hosted in separate files under the /command folder.

 ## Tweaking configurations